lars-derichter/ai-programming-students/slides.md

 ### Example: Learning About Arrays

 Ask AI:
-"I'm learning about JavaScript arrays.
+"I'm learning about Java ArrayLists.
 Could you:

 1. Compare them to something from real life
 2. Show a simple drawing/diagram